 What happens to my Will after I have signed it?

 We will discuss this with you at the consultation.
-You can elect to take the Will home or ask us to store the Will for you for a small one-off charge – this covers insurance.
+You can elect to take the Will home or ask us to store the Will for you for a small one-off charge which covers insurance.
 The Probate Service also provide a storage service.
 Wherever you decide to keep the Will it must be in a safe place and your executors should be told where it is.

 I made a Will a few years ago – how do I know if it needs updating?